A Nagaland village mourns its dead: ‘How can the army kill my innocent sons?’

 Sixty six-year-old Awan Konyak last saw her 25-year-old twin sons, Langwang and Thapwang, on November 29.
 It was a Monday and the young men were heading back to work in a coal mine about 6 km from their village Oting in Nagaland’s Mon district.

 They usually spent the week at the mine before returning home every Saturday in time for Sunday church service.
-That Sunday had been even more festive: along with the rest of the village, they had attended the wedding of 38-year-old Hokup.
+That Sunday had been even more festive: along with the rest of the village, they had attended the wedding of 38-year-old W Hokup.

 A week later, on Saturday evening, December 4, as the twins were returning home from the coal mine, the vehicle they were travelling in came under fire from personnel of the Indian Army.
 Of the eight passengers in the mini-truck, six died, including the twins.
 The army said it had mistaken the civilians for insurgents.